Pranav-moods/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction

-This project predicts customer churn (whether a customer will leave or stay) using machine learning models on the Telco Customer Churn dataset.
+This project predicts customer churn (whether a customer will leave or stay) using machine learning models on the Telco Customer Churn dataset. <br>
-It also includes an interactive dashboard where users can upload their own CSV files and instantly get churn predictions
+It also includes an interactive dashboard where users can upload their own CSV files and instantly get churn predictions <br>

-#Project Overview
+#Project Overview <br>
 Customer churn is a major challenge in subscription-based businesses.
-The goal of this project is to build models that can classify whether a customer is likely to churn based on their demographics, services, and payment methods.
+The goal of this project is to build models that can classify whether a customer is likely to churn based on their demographics, services, and payment methods. <br>

-Key highlights:
+Key highlights: <br>

--Data preprocessing (handling categorical variables, missing values, and encoding).
+-Data preprocessing (handling categorical variables, missing values, and encoding). <br>

--Trained Logistic Regression and Random Forest classifiers.
+-Trained Logistic Regression and Random Forest classifiers. <br>

--Compared models using metrics such as Accuracy, Precision, Recall, and F1-score.
+-Compared models using metrics such as Accuracy, Precision, Recall, and F1-score. <br>

--Built a Python-based Dashboard for real-time predictions on user-provided datasets.
+-Built a Python-based Dashboard for real-time predictions on user-provided datasets. <br>

-#📈 Results
+#📈 Results <br>
-Logistic Regression
+Logistic Regression <br>
-Metric	Churn = 0	Churn = 1
+Metric	Churn = 0	Churn = 1 <br>
-Precision	0.85	0.65
+Precision	0.85	0.65 <br>
-Recall	0.89	0.56
+Recall	0.89	0.56 <br>
-F1-Score	0.87	0.60
+F1-Score	0.87	0.60 <br>

-Accuracy: 80.4%
+Accuracy: 80.4% <br>

-Random Forest
+Random Forest <br>
-Metric	Churn = 0	Churn = 1
+Metric	Churn = 0	Churn = 1 <br>
-Precision	0.83	0.63
+Precision	0.83	0.63 <br>
-Recall	0.89	0.49
+Recall	0.89	0.49 <br>
-F1-Score	0.86	0.55
+F1-Score	0.86	0.55 <br>

-Accuracy: 78.7%
+Accuracy: 78.7% <br>

-#🛠️ Tech Stack
+#🛠️ Tech Stack <br>

-Python
+Python <br>

-Pandas, NumPy
+Pandas, NumPy <br>

-Scikit-learn
+Scikit-learn <br>

-Matplotlib / Seaborn
+Matplotlib / Seaborn <br>

-Streamlit / Tkinter / Dash (for dashboard)
+Streamlit / Tkinter / Dash (for dashboard) <br>